 For the 2009-10 season, Musa was again loaned out to Kano Pillars where he took the league by storm, scoring 18 goals in 25 appearances and firing the team to a second-place finish.
 That performance earned him a spot in Nigeria’s 2010 WAFU Nations Cup squad where his goals helped win the tournament for Nigeria.
 He was subsequently called up to the senior team but was ruled out from the 2010 FIFA World Cup due to injury.

 After that campaign, Musa took his talents abroad to join Dutch Eredivisie football club VVV-Venlo.
-He was however made to wait a few months to feature for the club because he had not turned 18.
+He was however made to wait a few months to feature for the club secret of the stones because he had not turned 18.
 After his 18th birthday in October 2010, Musa officially joined his new team, making his debut in a match against FC Groningen on October 30 where he started and won his side a penalty kick.

 Musa was lauded by both local and international pundits during that campaign, prompting speculation that he might make a big money move to either England or Germany.
 He in the meantime helped Nigeria win the 2011 African Youth Championship, where he was crowned most valuable player, and then the 2011 FIFA U-20 World Cup where he was shortlisted for the tournaments Golden Ball.
 In January 2012, Ahmed Musa swapped the Netherlands for Russia, joining CSKA Moscow for an undisclosed fee, winning the Russian Premier League and Cup at his first attempt.